Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Introduction

 \section{Introduction}

-Generalist foundation models~\cite{bommasani2021opportunities}, the latest generation of AI models pre-trained on large-scale data, have demonstrated remarkable success in various domains, for example, natural language processing, computer vision~\cite{touvron2023llama, Li2023BLIP2BL}.
-Their ability to address diverse and challenging tasks, often without requiring extensive labeled data, has also attracted tremendous attention among researchers in the field of Artificial Intelligence for Medicine~(AI4Medicine)~\cite{Moor2023FoundationMF, li2023llava, Zhang2023PMCVQAVI, tu2023towards, moor2023medflamingo}.
-Despite the promising clinical use cases, the progress in developing medical foundation models has been fundamentally hindered by the challenges from three aspects:
+Generalist foundation models~\cite{bommasani2021opportunities}, the latest generation of AI models pre-trained on large-scale dataset, have demonstrated remarkable success in various domains, for example, natural language processing, computer vision~\cite{touvron2023llama, Li2023BLIP2BL}.
+Their ability to address diverse and challenging tasks has also attracted tremendous attention among researchers in the field of Artificial Intelligence for Medicine~(AI4Medicine)~\cite{li2023llava, Moor2023FoundationMF, moor2023medflamingo, tu2023towards, Zhang2023PMCVQAVI}.
+Despite the promising clinical use cases, the progress in developing medical foundation models has been fundamentally hindered by three challenges:

 \begin{itemize} \itemsep{0.15cm} \item {\bf Lack of multimodal datasets for training:} medicine by its nature, requires understanding multimodal data, spanning text~(electronic health record, medical reports), 1D signals~(ECG), 2D images~(ultrasound, X-ray), 3D images~(CT or MRI scans), genomics, and more.
-To support the training of the medical generalist foundation model, a large-scale, comprehensive, multimodal dataset is desperately required;
+To support the training of medical generalist foundation model, a large-scale, diverse, multimodal dataset is desperately required;